sonnen-tools/node-red/docs/setup/flow/import-flow.md

 ![](./images/context-access.png)

-You need to click on "refresh to see updated values (or any values, if you use it the first time).
+You need to click on "refresh" to see updated values (or any values, if you use it the first time).
 Then, in the "Flow" Context, you can see the identified "cheap hours" and their prices.
-For an explanation how these are calculated, see ["Calculation"](../../calculation.md)
+For an explanation of how these are calculated, see ["Calculation"](../../calculation.md)

 ![](./images/flow-context.png)